ArtemLukinov/Hotel-Occupancy-and-Revenue-Forecaster/README.md

 | revenue | Revenue | int64 |

 ## [](https://github.com/ArtemLukinov/Hotel-Occupancy-and-Revenue-Forecaster#Data-Cleaning)Data Cleaning
-After the final dataframe was concatenated from all files, a thorough review of all columns was performed to identify potential features for the model.
+After the final data frame was concatenated from all files, a thorough review of all columns was performed to identify potential features for the model.
 The data was pretty clean with no null values and just 6 rows with metadata information that were identified by their index and removed.
 Although data was broken down into 11 distinct market segments, a decision to aggregate data on the daily level was made in order to simplify modeling process.
 This data was still plenty to  support the problem statement.

 ## [](https://github.com/ArtemLukinov/Hotel-Occupancy-and-Revenue-Forecaster#Initial-EDA)Initial EDA